hpenne/smallrand/readme.md

 ---

 * Where does the seed come from?
-    - The seed is read from /dev/urandom on Linux-like platforms, and comes from the `getrandom` crate for others.
+    - The seed is read from /dev/urandom on Linux-like platforms, and taken from `hash_map::RandomState` for others, unless the `use-getrandom` feature is enabled in which case it will use `getrandom`.
       You can also implement your own `EntropySource` and use that to provide the seed.
 * Why would I choose this over `rand`?
     - `rand` is large and difficult to audit.
 Its dependencies (as of version 0.9) include `zerocopy`,